Fraud and plagiarism Economics and Management

 This software compares submitted texts with texts of their own to build a database.
 Any similarities found will be reported and sent by email to the teacher.
 The agreement with Ephorus states that the department retains all intellectual property rights over the submitted documents, and Ephorus guarantees that the documents are not used for other purposes, and that no one else has inspected or accessed the database.
 Submitted documents are preserved in the database for future plagiarism checks.
 This procedure is in line with the provisions of the Data Protection Act on the basis of protection of personal data (article 8).

-In accordance with the procedures described in the rules and guidelines for the Examination Committee, the Board will assess the situation and, if necessary, impose a sanction.
+In accordance with the procedures described in the rules and guidelines for the Examination Board, the Board will assess the situation and, if necessary, impose a sanction.

 What are the consequences of establishing plagiarism?

 Plagiarism is a violation of academic attitude.
-In the event that the Examination Committee deem plagiarism as a matter of fraud (as defined in Article 21 of the Rules and Guidelines of the Examination Committee), they may decide to exclude the plagiarist from all examinations for up to one year.
+In the event that the Examination Board deem plagiarism as a matter of fraud (as defined in Article 21 of the Rules and Guidelines of the Examination Board), they may decide to exclude the plagiarist from all examinations.

 More information about plagiarism